 - We moved into our apartment and had no toilet.

 - We had to move out of our new apartment and live like hobos with friends and family while the bathroom got finished.
-This lasted about 2 or 3 weeks.
-We had to get a plumber leopold to come and sort the bathrooms for us and they did a great job in the end!

 - We lived for weeks with dust and heavy equipment all around us.